watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 * Encapsulation Policy Manager: This component generates an Encapsulation Policy that corresponds to a specific flow and SR Policy, and sends them to the SRv6 SR Source Node.

 ## Service Function Manager
-The Service Function Manager enables and disables network service functions on a specific SRv6 Service Function Node.
-For the management of service segments, it utilizes the extensions in BGP-LS as specified in [I-D.draft-watal-idr-bgp-ls-sr-sfc-enabler] and specifies the following parameters:
+The Service Function Manager is responsible for enabling and disabling network service functions on a specific SRv6 Service Function Node.
+To manage service segments, it leverages the extensions provided in BGP-LS, as outlined in [I-D.draft-watal-idr-bgp-ls-srv6-sfc-enabler], and defines the following parameters:

 * Behavior: End.AN
-* SID: The SID of End.AN (IPv6 Address format).
+* SID: The SID of End.AN (in IPv6 Address format).
 Service segments that support slicing are specified here as Flex-Algo SIDs.
 * Function Name: Type of network service function
 * Action: Enable
+* TLV:
+    * Specification of the Anycast Segment Group: When deploying multiple Network Functions within the same context, it SHOULD to use the Anycast Group TLV to specify the same anycast segment group SID.
-* TLV: Allows specification of unique parameters and context associated with a particular network service function.
+    * Allows for the specification of unique parameters and context associated with a particular network service function.

 ## SR Policy Manager
 The SR Policy Manager is implemented as an SRv6 Active Stateful Path Computation Element (PCE).